 achieved is to implement and optimize sequential and linear

 No. 10: Empowered, Self-directed Work Team Development

-A primary reason why many LEAN transformations have not delivered
+A primary reason why many LEAN transformations have not

-transformation has come to many companies that have trained and
+management development.
+Transformation success has come to many companies that have trained and

 empowered self-directed work teams.